-I am a Project Leader in Respiratory, Inflammation and Autoimmunity with the IMED Biotech Unit, Gothenburg.
+I am a Senior Project Leader in Respiratory, Inflammation and Autoimmunity (RIA), BioPharmaceuticals R&D.

-I lead multi-disciplinary asthma research and development projects in pre-clinical and clinical phase.
-Two of these projects are international collaborations with pharmaceutical/biotech partners.
-From 2011 to 2013, I was Business Operations Director of IMED RIA and responsible for the smooth-running of the unit, comprising approximately 200 staff.
-In particular, this included orchestrating IMED governance through the RIA Research Board ensuring timely, high quality decision-making in support of project progression.
+I lead multi-disciplinary respiratory research and development projects in pre-clinical and clinical phase.
+Several of these projects are international collaborations with pharmaceutical/biotech partners.
+From 2011 to 2013, I was Business Operations Director for early RIA and responsible for the smooth-running of the unit, comprising approximately 200 staff.
+This included orchestrating governance through the RIA Research Board ensuring timely, high quality decision-making in support of project progression.

-Previously, I was Senior Project Manager in the Respiratory and Inflammation Research Area (RIRA) AstraZeneca R&D, Charnwood, UK, from 2009 to 2011.
-During this time I was Chairperson/deputy of the Local Project Forum, bringing line managers, project leaders and senior scientists together to manage and support drug discovery projects.
-I was also member of the Research Area Portfolio Team (RAPT) responsible for implementing strategy and managing the size and shape of the RIRA discovery project portfolio.
+Previously, I was Senior Project Manager in RIA, from 2009 to 2011.
+During this time, I was Chairperson/deputy of the Local Project Forum, bringing line managers, project leaders and senior scientists together to manage and support drug discovery projects.
+I was also member of the Research Area Portfolio Team (RAPT) responsible for implementing strategy and managing the size and shape of the RIA discovery project portfolio.

-In 2014, I was made Director of Lead Generation Biology, a post I held for five years following my previous position as Associate Director.
-I line managed the Lead Generation Biology section of approximately 30 staff, and was jointly responsible for the delivery of lead series.
+In 2004, I was made Director of Lead Generation Biology, a post I held for five years following my previous position as Associate Director.
+I managed the Lead Generation Biology section of approximately 30 staff and was jointly responsible for the delivery of lead series.

 From 1990 to 2001, I was a pre-clinical project leader within the Gastrointestinal, Cardiovascular Research Area at AstraZeneca, Mölndal, Sweden where I was responsible for establishing drug discovery projects in the novel area of osteoporosis and bone biology.
 A key area of focus was the osteoclast acid pump.

-I started my career within the pharmaceutical industry in the UK at SmithKline & French where I was involved as a biochemist in the drug discovery project leading to the gastric acid inhibitor, pantoprazole.
+I started my career in the pharmaceutical industry in the UK at SmithKline & French where I worked as lead biochemist in the drug discovery project leading to the approval of a gastric acid inhibitor.

-Demonstrated three distinct forms of the vacuolar acid pump, showing that the acid pump in the osteoclast, responsible for the breakdown of bone, was different to those in other tissues.
-This allowed the possibility of selective inhibition in order to treat osteoporosis
+Demonstrated that the vacuolar acid pump in the osteoclast, responsible for the breakdown of bone, was different to that in other tissues.
+This allowed the possibility of selective inhibition to treat osteoporosis.